 Stand Up For Speech students and faculty are changing the risk-benefit analysis for administrators who violate First Amendment rights.
 Since the project started, 28 colleges and universities have reached out to FIRE to voluntarily reform their speech codes, resulting in policy revisions at 13 institutions thus far.

-PRIOR TO FILING MY LAWSUIT, I FELT HOPELESS after exhausting all other means,… pleading with administrators to have a voice.”
-Nick Tomas Cal Poly Pomona plaintiff
+PRIOR TO FILING MY LAWSUIT, I FELT HOPELESS after exhausting all other means,… pleading with administrators to have a voice.” ‐ Nick Tomas, Cal Poly Pomona plaintiff

-I STAND UP FOR SPEECH because it is the bedrock of a free society.” – Nicole Sanders, Blinn College plaintiffNot long after the settlement, we were out passing out Constitutions again…It’s a THOUSAND TIMES BETTER NOW.”
-Robert Van Tuinen Modesto Junior College
+I STAND UP FOR SPEECH because it is the bedrock of a free society.” – Nicole Sanders, Blinn College plaintiffNot long after the settlement, we were out passing out Constitutions again…It’s a THOUSAND TIMES BETTER NOW.” – Robert Van Tuinen, Modesto Junior College